Metric geometry of locally compact groups: LC-groups: structure and approximation by Lie groups

-\begin{rem} (1) A totally disconnected LC-group need not contain a \emph{normal} compact open subgroup.
-Consider for example a prime $p$, the discrete group $\Z$, the totally disconnected group $\Q_p$, and the action of $\Z$ on $\Q_p$ given by $(n,x) \longmapsto p^nx$.
+Consider a prime $p$, the discrete group $\Z$, the totally disconnected group $\Q_p$, and the action of $\Z$ on $\Q_p$ given by $(n,x) \longmapsto p^nx$.
 The corresponding semidirect product $G = \Q_p \rtimes_p \Z$, with the direct product topology, is a totally disconnected group.
 Observe that all orbits of $\Z$ in $\Q_p \smallsetminus \{0\}$ are unbounded.
 The group $G$ has compact open subgroups, for example $\Z_p$, but it is easy to check that $G$ does not have any non-trivial compact normal subgroup.
 (Up to details, this is the example of \cite[Section 2.5]{MoZi--55}.)